Pylons/colander/docs/index.rst

 A validator is a callable which accepts two positional arguments:
 ``struct`` and ``value``.
 It returns ``None`` if the value is valid.
-It raises a ``colander.Invalid`` exception if the value is not valid.
+It raises a :class:`colander.Invalid` exception if the value is not valid.
 Here's a validator that checks if the value is a valid credit card number.

 .. code-block:: python
    :linenos: